smutuvi/blog/content/post/2018-03-14-worldbank-poverty-prediction-competition.md

 Training and test data with anonymized qualitative variables from household survey of 3 different countries was provided.
 The challenge entailed building classification models to accurately classify household as either poor or not poor based on test data for the 3 countries.
 [Mean log loss](https://en.wikipedia.org/wiki/Loss_functions_for_classification) was used as the measure of model's performance.

-In this post, I will describe my clasification model submitted to the contest.
+In this post, I will describe my clasification model submitted to the contes.
 The solution is best suited for those starting the Machine Learning journey.

 To get started, the required modules are imported
 ```python